Community Living Ontario is proud to announce that the 6th annual Together, We’re Better Contest is now accepting submissions.

-Open to Ontario students aged four to 14, the contest, which ran until January 24th, 2018, challenged people and classes to explain why classrooms that include students who have an intellectual disability are better.
+Open to Ontario students aged four to 14, the contest, the content will run until January 28th, 2010 and challenges individuals and classes to explain why classrooms that include students who have an intellectual disability are better.

-Classes were encouraged to submit videos of five minutes or less offering their explanations, while students were also able to send in individually-written responses of under 250 words.
+Classes are encouraged to submit videos of five minutes or less offering their explanations, while students are also able to send in individually-written responses of under 250 words.

 Ms. Nadine Gallacher’s Kindergarten class from London’s Riverside Public School had better get ready to receive their interactive whiteboard, as they won first place in the group submissions.
 Their video showcases the activities that they do with all of their friends every day.

 “Each child has a ‘colour of their own,’” says Gallacher in the video, “one that is as unique and distinct as themselves.”

 “But collectively, when all of our colours come together in a classroom, there is a beauty and magic that emerges, much like the colours in a rainbow.”

 Second place went to Mrs. Caroline Martinelli’s Grade 4 class at St. James Catholic School in St. Catharines, with their rousing group rendition of Stand By Me.

 Mrs. How-Khairullah’s Grade 1/2 split class at Rideau Heights came in third with a series of insightful quotes from students.